fxnlabs/function-node/implementation.md

 logging using Zap logger.

 **Key Goals:**
-1. Ensure node operators can monitor their operation and receive alerts when issues arise.
+1. Ensure provider operators can monitor their operation and receive alerts when issues arise.
 2. Prevent spoofing and ensure authenticity of requests from the Scheduler entity.